 If you see “Case Was Denied” as your USCIS case status online, it means that U.S. Citizenship and Immigration Services (USCIS) has received and reviewed your Form I-539 application and decided not to grant you a change or extension of your nonimmigration status.
 If USCIS denies your Form I-539 case, it will send you a denial notice explaining why.
 It can be disheartening to go through months of processing for a change or extension of your nonimmigrant status only to have your case denied.
 If this happens, you may want to get legal advice about the next steps.
-If you decide to appeal your case, we can connect you with an independent attorney through our Ask an Attorney program.

 Written by Kassandra Kuehl.

 My USCIS Case Status Says “Case Was Denied.”
 What Does That Mean for My Form I-539 Application?

 If you’ve logged in to check on the status of your Form I-539 and your application is listed as “Case Denied,” then USCIS has decided you are not eligible for a change or extension of your status.
 Unfortunately, you will not receive your filing fee back.

 USCIS will send you an official notice in the mail that explains the reasons for the denial.
 It is understandably frustrating to work so hard to secure an adjustment to your immigration status only to have your efforts denied.
 But you can have an immigration attorney review your denial notice and advise you about the best way to move forward.

 If you’ve had a change in your circumstances that now makes you eligible, you may be able to submit a new Form I-539 and reapply for your desired change or extension of status.
 Or, you may be in a position to appeal your case.
 If you decide to file an appeal, it’s best to hire an experienced immigration attorney to help you.